Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Introduction

 Understanding the morphology and interactions of protein and protein-inspired brushes remains a great challenge.
 In an earlier work, the Kumar group modified the tail domain of neurofilament heavy (NFH), which is a major component of neurofilaments, and further grafted the recombinant protein to a planar surface \cite{srinivasan_stimuli-sensitive_2014}.
 They observed a dramatic height change in response to the addition of monovalent salt at a critical ionic strength: the height reduces by a factor of three within a narrow salt concentration range of 2 mM.
 This height reduction is far steeper than the $-1/3$ scaling predicted by existing theories for homogeneous polyelectrolyte brushes \cite{israels_charged_1994, chen_50th_2017}.
 The height was also found to be sensitive to pH.
 Additionally, there is debate on the role of NFH in structurally stabilizing the axon.
 Whether this stability is attributed to steric effects as a result of cross-links between neighboring NFHs or induced by electrostatic repulsion is not clear \cite{fuchs_structural_1998, zhulina_polymer_2010}.
 There is additional controversy on whether NFH plays a role in setting the axonal diameter based on transgenic mouse studies \cite{elder_requirement_1998, zhu_disruption_1998, rao_neurofilament-dependent_1998}.
 Besides external stimuli, protein brush morphology also depends on the intrinsic chemical properties encoded by the amino acid sequence of the comprising proteins.
 By replacing serine with more charged aspartate residues, the Kumar group found that the backbone charge density of the protein has a significant effect on the height of NFH-inspired brushes\cite{bhagawati_site-specific_2016}.
 They also found that brush height is heavily influenced by protein phosphorylation \cite{lei_structural_2018}.
 Similar morphological behaviors have also been observed in synthetic polyelectrolyte brushes \cite{hest_protein-based_2001, chen_50th_2017}.

 Great efforts have been made to theoretically study the morphological behaviors of protein-inspired brushes using polymer brush models.
 While the pioneering scaling theory can predict macroscopic information such as brush height, it is unable to describe the density distribution of the constituent monomers \cite{alexander_adsorption_1977, de_gennes_conformations_1980}.
 Furthermore, the so-called “classical” or “strong stretching theory” is restricted to highly stretched chains due to the classical path approximation \cite{milner_theory_1988, milner_s_t_polymer_1991, skvortsov_structure_1988}.
 It fails to capture brushes with other chain conformations and cannot explicitly account for the amino acid sequence.
-Recently, lattice self-consistent field theory (commonly known as the Scheutsjen-Fleer model) \cite{wijmans_self-consistent_1992, scheutjens_statistical_1979, scheutjens_statistical_1980}, has been widely applied to describe synthetic and protein-inspired brushes.
-Using this method, \citeauthor{zhulina_effect_2007} predict the morphological response of NFs to ionic strength and pH \cite{zhulina_effect_2007}.
-However, the lattice constraint limits the accuracy of the prediction and is difficult to be generalized to high-dimensional morphologies.
-The dramatic height change of NFH brushes with the addition of salt has also not been captured by the lattice self-consistent field theory \cite{srinivasan_stimuli-sensitive_2014}.
+Recently, lattice self-consistent field theory (commonly known as the Scheutsjen-Fleer model) \cite{wijmans_self-consistent_1992, scheutjens_statistical_1979, scheutjens_statistical_1980, leermakers_modeling_2010}, has been widely applied to describe synthetic and protein-inspired brushes.
+Using this method, \citeauthor{zhulina_effect_2007} predict the morphological response of NFs to ionic strength and pH \cite{zhulina_effect_2007, zhulina_self-consistent_2007}.
+However, the experimentally observed dramatic height change of NFH brushes with the addition of salt at low pH has not been investigated by the lattice self-consistent field theory \cite{srinivasan_stimuli-sensitive_2014}.